 If you do decide to just do one of the trails, you can arrange either a Crested Butte to Aspen shuttle or vice versa through Dolly’s Mountain Shuttles.
 Keep in mind that it is a 3.5-hour drive and the cost is $90 per person.

 Accommodation in Aspen

-If you aren’t planning on sleeping in a camping ground near the trailhead the night before your hike, there are a number of options for places to stay in Aspen.
+If you aren’t planning on sleeping at a camping ground near the trailhead the night before your hike, there are a number of options for places to stay in Aspen.

-Annabelle Inn is on Main Street and has a vintage European Ski Lodge vibe with hot tubs and a fire pit.
+The Gant is a cozy ski resort with tennis courts, a swimming pool, and wood-burning fireplaces.
 Tyrolean Lodge is also on Main Street and is a cozy and affordable option in Aspen.